-On my journey into chaos, I learned that the void does not cater to tourists.
+During my journey into chaos I learned that the void does not suffer a tourist.
 When I entered chaos, it entered me.
-I was some nameless consciousness with no identity, mindlessly floating through a dark realm of cloudy shapes and colors.
-The cloud-shapes seemed to be conscious.
-Though they moved and merged under their own power, I can’t say “they” knew any more about their state than I did.
-Since I had no arms or legs, I think I was a cloud, too.
+My mind went blank.
+I became a consciousness with no identity helplessly floating in a dark realm of cloudy shapes and colors.
+The clouds also seemed conscious.
+Still, even though they moved and merged under their own power, I can’t say “they” knew any more about their state than I did.
+Since I had no arms or legs, I think that I was one of those clouds.

-I visited chaos four times that night.
-Each trip was the same—no idea who or where I am.
-All I knew was, who-I-am = not those other things.
+During a lengthy series of visits, sleep, and re-awakening, I visited chaos at least four times that night.
+Each journey was the same.
+All that I knew was: Who-I-am = not those other things.

-All four times, I ultimately recalled the Thought.
-Each time I promptly returned to my room.
-Between visits, I watched my human companion sleeping peacefully beside me.
+During all four visits I ultimately recalled The Thought.
+Each time I did, I promptly returned to my room.
+Between visits I’d watch my human companion peacefully sleeping next to me.
 I found great irony in that.
 Peace and chaos, side by side.
-It’s true: each of us are wherever our mind is.
+Indeed it is true: each of us are wherever our mind is.

-When the morning came, my companion listened quietly to all that transpired during my journey into chaos.
-After I explained the entire experience, and the repeated attempts to think of Christ, she offered an astute observation:
+A few hours later, relaxing in morning’s welcome sunlight, my friend listened quietly to all that had transpired during my journey into chaos.
+After I’d explained the experience, and my many attempts to think of Christ, she offered a simple observation: